SQL INNER JOIN: Syntax, Examples, and Interview Patterns

 GROUP BY c.name;

-Interview note: The “inflated SUM after JOIN” bug is a top-5 interview trap.
-When you join to a one-to-many table, any aggregate on the “one” side gets counted multiple times.
+Interview note: The 'inflated SUM after JOIN' bug is a top-5 interview trap.
+When you join to a one-to-many table, any aggregate on the 'one' side gets counted multiple times.
 The fix is to either aggregate at the correct grain or use a subquery/CTE to pre-aggregate before joining.

 INNER JOIN Performance

 Join performance depends on three things: the join algorithm the engine picks, whether the join columns are indexed, and the cardinality of the tables.
-Here is what matters in practice.

 Join Algorithms

+Nested Loop: For each row in the smaller table, scan the larger table for matches.
+Fast when the inner table has an index on the join column.
 Hash Join: Build a hash table from the smaller table, then probe it with each row from the larger table.
 Best for large unsorted tables without useful indexes.
 O(n + m) time.
+Merge Join: Sort both tables on the join column, then walk through them in parallel.
+Efficient when both inputs are already sorted.

 Indexing Join Columns